RillingDev/rilling.dev/source/_posts/self-hosting-adventures.md

 ---
 title: "Self-Hosting Adventures"
 date: 2022-03-05
-updated: 2023-01-02
+updated: 2023-01-06
 tags:
     - Self-Hosting
     - FOSS
 ---

-The past few years I have been trying to get as independent as possible from big, "free" online services (mostly Google stuff) due to privacy reasons.
+For the past few years, I have been trying to get as independent as possible from big, "free" online services (mostly Google stuff) due to privacy reasons.
 Here I will write my setup, and the struggles I had with it.

 <!-- more -->